CMB2/CMB2/README.md

 If you are coming from the original "Custom Metaboxes and Fields for WordPress" plugin, [please read this post](https://webdevstudios.com/2015/02/02/cmb2-wordpress-plugin/) for the CMB2 background story.

+### Contribution
+Development occurs on Github, and all contributions welcome.
+Please read the [CONTRIBUTING](https://github.com/WebDevStudios/CMB2/blob/master/CONTRIBUTING.md) doc for more details.

+A complete list of all our awesome contributors found here: [github.com/WebDevStudios/CMB2/graphs/contributors](https://github.com/WebDevStudios/CMB2/graphs/contributors)

 ## Features:

 * Create metaboxes to be used on post edit screens.